Outdated audit settings can create critical compliance and data security gaps, exposing your business to unnecessary risks.

 Microsoft offers various options for how long you can keep your auditing information.

-- For IT Service Providers: We recommend retaining logs for 90 days to troubleshoot issues, track customer interactions, and review tickets.
+- IT Service Providers: We recommend retaining logs for 90 days to troubleshoot issues, track customer interactions, and review tickets.
 This retention period ensures that there is enough history to resolve recurring issues while limiting data storage overhead.

 App-Based Auditing

-If your environment has global auditing enabled, the next step in implementing your auditing policy is to control which Dynamics 365 apps have auditing turned on.
-Currently, this can only be configured in the legacy interface under Administration > System Settings.
+At the time of writing, this can only be configured in the legacy interface under Administration > System Settings.
 We anticipate that Microsoft will enable administrators to manage this in the Power Platform Admin Center in the short to medium term.

 You can control app-level auditing for: